antoniobarbalau/antoniobarbalau.github.io/commonplace/ecology_of_practices.md

 	2. Give up desire and expectation for the duration of the process, as these will break your concetration.
 Desire is a contract with yourself to be miserable until the object of your desire has been achieved.
 Expectation is a contract with yourself to be miserable from now on because your expectations have not been met.
 They will both keep you busy with things unrelated to making the next step in your activity.

-### Values in action

-Dedicating your life to a set of values which transcend you.
-Making each and every moment of your life meaningful by dedicating it to the values you have chosen.
-Each action is a meaningful one because it contributes to manifesting the values.

-## Mental
-### Internalizing Socrates

-> So much at least I can confirm with confidence about any who have written or propose to write on these questions, pretending to a knowledge of the problems with which I am concerned, whether they claim to have learned from me or from others or to have made their discoveries from themselves: it is impossible, in my opinion, that they can have learned anything at all about the subject.
-There is no writing of mine about these matters, nor will there ever be one.
-For this knowledge is not something that can be put into words like other sciences; but after long-continued intercourse between teacher and pupil, in joint pursuit of the subject, suddenly, like light flashing forth when a fire is kindled, it is born in the soul and straightway nourishes itself. -- Plato, 7th letter

-> Cleanthes would never have been the image of Zeno if he had merely heard him lecture; he lived with him, studied his private life, watched him to see if he lived in accordance with his own principle.
-Plato, Aristotle and a host of other philosophers all destined to take different paths, derived more from Socrates' character then from his words.
-It was not Epicurus' school but living under the same roof as Epicurus that turned Metrodorus, Hermarchus and Polyaenus into great men.
-And yet I do not summon you to my side solely for the sake of your own progress but for my own as well, for we shall be of the utmost benefit to each other. -- Senecta, to Lucilium

-To the best of my understanding, Plato offered us to opportunity to accompany Socrates on his daily affairs.
-The dialogues end, as expected, without a verbal conclusion due to the [tranjective](commonplace/dialogue.md) nature of the virtues.
-However, Socrates seems to manifest some form piety in Euthyphro, moderation in Charmides, courage in Laches and frienship in Lysis to give a few examples.
-But even without this, there is a profound love of wisdom expressed in Socrates' way of life.
-To me, this practice is about reading be transformed, not informed.
-Getting into Socrates' love of wisdom.
-Taking time to admire his relentless pursuit of understanding, taking to admire the way he never gets angry, but rather ever adapts his discourse to make himself understood better, always patient in the discussion.
-Reading slowly, focusing on the character behind the unfolding events, not on the words per se.
-Reading to get the perspective of Socrates, thinking about the mind that produced those words in that specific situation, trying to embody that mind, trying to get into Socrates' skin.
-Imagine what it is like to think like that, to say that in that situation.

-Some useful resources:
-1. Leo Tolstoy - The Death of Ivan Ilyich
-2. Plato - Complete works
-    - Maybe start with Euthyphro, Apology, Crito, Phaedo, Meno, Lysis, Charmides, Laches, Alcibaldes, Symposium
-3. Donald J. Robertson - How to think like a roman emperor
-4. Donald J. Robertson - How to think like Socrates
-5. What is ancient philosophy? - Pierre Hadot
-6. The inner citadel - Pierre Hadot
-7. Dialectic and Dialogue: Plato's Practice of Philosophical Inquiry - Francisco Gonzalez
-8. Plato's Critique of Impure Reason: On Goodness and Truth in the Republic - D.C.
-Schindler
-9. Bruce J. Maclennan - The Wisdom of Hypatia

-### Getting to know yourself
+### Spending time with yourself

+By talking and listening to yourself, by cooking for yourself, by cleaning the room for yourself.
+Engage in such actions as deliberate acts of caring about yourself and caring for yourself.
+Let each moment in which you are deliberately taking care of yourself feel heartwarming.

-I like to do this in the form of written illeism.
+With regards to talking and listening to yourself, I like to do this in the form of written illeism.
 Spending time listening to myself without desire or expectation.
 Narrating my thoughts, emotions and physical sensations alongside the things which happen to my from a third person perspective without expectations or desires, as matter-of-fact as possible.
 Just spending time to listen to everything that wants to get out.
+Getting to know myself.

 E.g. "A part of Antonio is anxious.
 A part of Antonio is angry that he gets so emotional, because it thinks it impedes the preparation for tomorrow."